yusinto/github-actions-demo/README.md

 # github-actions-demo
-Playground to demo github actions with eslint, typescript and jest
+Playground to demo github actions with eslint, typescript and jest.